kellybean19/Etsy-Listings-Over-Time/README.md

 We can assume the data are IID as they were pulled randomly from the API.

 For the first hypothesis, I ran a two sample t-test on the subset of regular listings that were created in the month of February against the rest of the months, setting the equal variance parameter to false, as the sample sizes are not the same.
-We reject the null with a p-value of 0 for Wiews, and an extremely tiny p-value for Favorites.
+We reject the null with a p-value of 0 for Views, and an extremely tiny p-value for Favorites.
 The result is much more significant for favorites than for views.

 Out of curiousty, I did the same for the subsets of popular/most popular listings.
 Interestingly enough, we failed to reject the null for all four cases.
 It appears that month of creation is not a factor in popularity when the listings are already highly popular.
-There are likely many other facotrs that caused them to become popular, and whether teh listing was created in February is not a significant one.
+There are likely many other factors that caused them to become popular, and whether the listing was created in February is not a significant one.

 For the second hypothesis, I ran a two sample t-test, again setting equal variances to False.
 We reject the null with a p-value of 3.2062 -17.